Kelowna: Climate

 Kelowna is classified as a humid continental climate or an inland oceanic climate per the Köppen climate classification system due to its coldest month having an average temperature slightly above -3.0 C and below 0 C, with dry, hot, sunny summers and cool, cloudy winters, and four seasons.
 The official climate station for Kelowna is at the Kelowna International Airport, which is at a higher elevation than the city core, with slightly higher precipitation and cooler nighttime temperatures.
 Kelowna has the second mildest winter of any non-coastal city in Canada, after neighbouring Penticton.
 This is caused by the moderating effects of Okanagan Lake combined with mountains separating most of BC from the prairies; however bitter Arctic air masses can occasionally penetrate the valley during winter, usually for very short periods.
 The coldest recorded temperature in the city was -36.1 C recorded on December 30, 1968.
 The last time the lake completely froze over was in the winter of 1969.
 A partial lake freeze also took place in the winter of 1985–1986.
 Some winters pass without any significant surface ice.

-An inversion layer of cloud created by Pacific low pressure system moving into or stalling over the southern interior give Kelowna and the Okanagan Valley near constant cloudy conditions during December and January, making it the cloudiest winter climate in Canada, outside of parts of Newfoundland.
+An inversion layer of cloud created by a Pacific low-pressure system moving into or stalling over the southern interior gives Kelowna and the Okanagan Valley near-constant cloudy conditions during December and January, making it the cloudiest winter climate in Canada outside of parts of Newfoundland.
 Since Okanagan Lake rarely freezes, the warmer air from the lake rises above the colder atmospheric air, leading to a temperature inversion that also contributes to the valley being enveloped by clouds.
 This valley cloud has a low ceiling, and often bright sunshine can be experienced by driving approximately 20 minutes up into the nearby mountains.
 Summer days in Kelowna are very warm with periods of hot and sunny conditions.
 Temperatures typically reach the high 30s °C, or above for at least a few days each summer.
 The hottest temperature ever recorded in Kelowna was 45.7 C on June 29, 2021.
 During summer, clear, dry air allows night-time temperatures to fall rapidly, however in the built-up city near lakeside, nights are somewhat warm on average by Canadian standards.
 The city averages about 380 mm of precipitation per year, with about a fifth of the precipitation falling as snow, the bulk in December and January; however, June is the wettest month of the year, followed by a sharp drying trend through the remainder of summer.

 While some smaller communities such as Blue River and Golden get less wind, Kelowna has the greatest percentage of "calm" wind observations for any major city in Canada (39% of the time).
 The four-year average wind measured at the airport has been less than 5 kn on average 10 to 12 months of the year between 2008 and 2011.
 Kelowna has an average high temperature that is above freezing every month of the year, rare for an inland Canadian city.